seizuresmiley/seizuresmiley.github.io/kbx10v.md

 To use it, simply press it and it will switch to the color you savd in it.

 Pressing Switch A or B will jump back to the previous color you had on.

+The hot button does not care which memory bank you had on, and will jump to the assigned color regardless.